latticework/njali/README.md

 # njali
-Execution context for functions.
+Execution context of cross-cutting concerns.
 Implemented in .NET